ZechenM/ZechenM/README.md

 - 👋 Hi, I’m Zechen Ma
-- 👀 I’m interested in Computer Architecture
+- 👀 I’m interested in Computer Architecture and Hardware Security
-- 🌱 I’m currently a BS/MS in CS at UC Santa Barbara
+- 🌱 I’m currently a PhD student in CS at University of Toronto
-- 💞️ I’m applying to PhD programs that start in Fall 2024
-- 📫 How to reach me: zechenma@ucsb.edu
+- 📫 How to reach me: zm.getusername@gmail.com

 <!---
 ZechenM/ZechenM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.